abibatoki/Startup-Success-Prediction/README.md

 ## 📌 Project Overview

-As someone transitioning into data science with an interest in the banking and finance sector, I sought to take on a project that combines both business relevance and technical depth.
+Driven by my interest in the fintech sector, I sought to take on a project that combines both business relevance and technical depth.
 This project focuses on predicting startup success using Crunchbase data.
 I approached it from three key angles:

 - **Regression** to understand funding patterns
 - **Classification** to predict startup outcomes